What Is ?gws_rd=ssl Error on Google and How to Fix It

 Resetting your browser to default also help you handle errors like There’s a problem with website’s security certificate; read this to learn about it in detail.

-In conclusion, gws_rd=ssl is a parameter that Google uses for tracking and routing purposes, however if you want to remove it from the URL, try replacing HTTP from HTTPS.
+In conclusion, gws_rd=ssl is a parameter that Google uses for tracking and routing purposes.
+If you want to remove it from the URL, try replacing HTTP from HTTPS.

 However, to fix the usual errors related to the parameter, you can clear browsing data, delete third-party cookies, remove unwanted extensions, or reset your browser.